On the subcritical self-catalytic branching Brownian motions: Existence: Proof of Theorem

-\begin{proof} From Proposition \ref{Prop:measurability-of-Z} and Corollary \ref{cor:FE}, we know that the second term on the right hand side of \eqref{Def-of-martingale} is a well-defined random variable with finite mean.
+From Corollary~\ref{cor:FE} and Proposition~\ref{Prop:measurability-of-Z}, we know that the second term on the right-hand side of \eqref{Def-of-martingale} is a well-defined random variable with finite mean.
 Clearly the process $(M_g(t;a))_{t\geq a}$ is adapted to the filtration $(\mathcal F_t)_{t\geq a}$.
 Notice that almost surely, for every $t\geq a$ and $r\geq 0$,

 Let us fix an arbitrary $t\geq a$ and an arbitrary bounded continuous function $\phi$ on $\mathbb R$ whose support is contained in $U$.
-From Proposition \ref{prop:WQ}, \cite[Theorem 8.5]{MR4226142}, and Remark \ref{rem:LQ}, for each $r\geq 0$ and $m\in \mathbb N$, we have almost surely,